andrewdyer/vite-react-app-template/README.md

 ## Introduction

-This template provides a robust starting point for building frontend applications.
-It enhances the official Vite template for React with TypeScript and SWC (Speedy Web Compiler) by integrating additional tools and configurations.
-These include:
+This template enhances the official Vite template for React with TypeScript and SWC (Speedy Web Compiler) by integrating additional tools, configurations, and a project architecture focused on clarity, modularity, and maintainability.

+### Project Features Overview

+This template includes the following additional tools and configurations:

 - [Vitest](https://vitest.dev/) for unit testing, along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing React components, Vitest UI, and coverage reports.
 - [Storybook](https://storybook.js.org/) for building and testing UI components in isolation.